 8. A Diverse City

 It is believed that the Inca did not live alone in Machu Picchu.
-They might have cohabited with other people, tribes and groups.
+They might have cohabited with other people, tribes, and groups.
 According to Brian Bauer, an Andean civilization expert, ceramics and textiles have been uncovered from people across the region indicating that people from a variety of backgrounds lived in, or at least visited, the city.

 Keeping The Mystery Alive

-Even after a century of its discovery, further exciting discoveries continue to be made in Machu Picchu, proving that the city still hasn’t given up all its secrets.
+Even after a century after its discovery, further exciting discoveries continue to be made in Machu Picchu, proving that the city still hasn’t given up all its secrets.
 Visit the Lost City of Inca and let us know which secrets you unravelled about Machu Picchu in the comments below.